-In light of the lockdown non-events of 2020, it’s easy to see why book trailers and cinematic author videos are the new book launch.
-Since nobody knows how long the stay-at-home orders and social distancing will last and when we will be able to gather again for book readings by authors touring new works, the traditional book launch events need to be tweaked a little bit and spiced up with some tech.
-Book trailers have been steadily gaining popularity over the last decade–nowadays they’re a must for authors releasing new works or for those who want to give a marketing boost to their older stuff.
+In light of the non-events of 2020-2021, it’s easy to see why book trailers and cinematic author videos are the new book launch.
+And with the ushering in of web3, and more and more artists preferring to stay remote, traditional book launch events need to be tweaked a little bit and spiced up with some tech.
+Book trailers have been insanely popular and effective over the last decade–nowadays they’re a must for authors releasing new works or for those who want to give a marketing boost to their older stuff.

 We’re not saying book trailers and author videos should replace a book launch entirely, we’re just saying they’re the NEW book launch.
 In today’s world, no book launch is complete–or effective–without some video content to push it along.
 What better way for authors to reach their audience online than with a book trailer or cinematic author video?